Originally published May 2018. Updated on November 17, 2020.

 7. Provides Gap Coverage

 Temporary physicians ensure that hospitals are never understaffed.
-When a gap appears, locums can be deployed to provide support and assure quality and regulatory compliance.
+When a gap appears, locum tenens providers can rapidly deploy staff to support and assure quality and regulatory compliance.
 When a doctor resigns or absconds duty, locum tenens provide quick coverage.

 8. Enables Permanent Staff to Take Time Off

 The demanding nature of work as a healthcare provider often leads to burnout and excess fatigue that can lead to decreased performance.
-To avoid this problem, it is critical that providers take time off to relax and refresh.
+To avoid this problem, it is critical that providers practice self-care and take time off to relax.

-But as provider staff take time off work for sabbatical, vacation, family medical leave or continuing education, a hole is left in the schedule.
+But as provider staff take time off work for sabbatical, vacation, family medical leave or continuing education, a hole is left in the schedule—a hole that must be filled quickly and with qualified talent to ensure an optimal patient experience.
 In this situation, only a short-term solution is needed to fill the gap.
 Locums are a preferred way to cover for the staff on leave without overburdening their colleagues with picking up too many extra shifts.

 Since no permanent solution is required, locums help in the period in-between.
 A locum can work for a month or two before the permanent provider returns from their time away.